datalad/datalad-osf/docs/source/intro.rst

 At the moment, a the OSF storage provides virtually unlimited storage capacity.
 As long as individual files are smaller than 5GB, any amount of data can be uploaded to the OSF.
+Certain modes of operation of this extension are also able to circumvent the 5GB file size limit.
 This makes the OSF_ a powerful, accessible, and free data sharing and collaboration platform for researchers.